harplife/zettelkasten/study_LearnOpenGL.md

 - The Identity Matrix is usually a starting point for generating other transformation matrices.
 It is also a useful matrix for proving theorems and solving linear equations.

 #### Scaling
-- Scaling is a type of transformation where a vector's components are increased/decreased.
+- Scaling is a type of transformation where a vector's components are increased/decreased by multiplication.

 ### Personal Notes

+Affine Transformations
 ![[2d_affine_transformation.svg]]

 ## Coordinate Systems